-Our Values and Standards outlines our responsibilities to our customers, our fellow employees, our suppliers and our communities, and to societies around the world, as well as to our shareholders.
-Those responsibilities are not only the foundation of our company and what we stand for, but the basis of our success.
-Our Global Policy on Human Rights further strengthens our commitment by defining specific roles and responsibilities to ensure effective implementation across Merck.
+Our Values and Standards outlines our responsibilities to our customers, our fellow employees, our suppliers, our communities and to societies around the world, as well as to our shareholders.
+These responsibilities are not only the foundation of our company and what we stand for, but the basis of our success.
+Our Global Policy on Human Rights further strengthens our commitment in this area by defining specific roles and responsibilities to ensure that our policies are effectively implemented across Merck.

 We seek to prevent or mitigate adverse human rights practices that are directly linked to our operations, products or services.